hbweb/new-macbook-setup/README.md

 ### SDKMan

+I don't actually use this.. just keep it for a reference

 This is one of my favorite version managers because I use a lot of the Software Development Kits (SDKs) it manages.
 If you haven't heard of [SDKMan check them out here](https://sdkman.io/install).
 This is a list of SDKs I manage using SDKMan.

 * Java